ThomasAston/PyMFS/README.md

 ## About
 PyMFS is a Python implementation of the method of finite spheres.
-The
+The method of finite spheres (MFS) is a _truly_ meshless numerical method developed by Suvran De and Klaus-Jürgen Bathe [1].
+The MFS has here been implemented in the first open-source code which adopts the method.

 ## Technologies
 Project is created with: